 "Aggravated sex trafficking" is a Class B crime punishable by imprisonment up to 10 years and a fine not to exceed \$20,000.
-"Solicitation of a child to commit a prohibited act" is a Class D crime punishable by up to 1 year in county jail and a fine not to exceed \$2,000 unless the minor is, or is believed to be, under 12 in which case the offense is a Class C crime punishable by up to 5 years imprisonment and a fine not to exceed \$5,000.
-"Endangering the welfare of a child" is also a Class D crime punishable by up to 1 year in county jail and a possible fine not to exceed \$2,000.
-Maine has no statute or heightened penalties specific to using the Internet to lure, entice, recruit, or sell a minor for a commercial sex act.
-A trafficker is subject to restitution, civil liability, and in cases of ICSE crimes, asset forfeiture.
+"Solicitation of a child to commit a prohibited act" is a Class D crime punishable by less than 1 year in county jail and a fine not to exceed \$2,000 unless the minor is, or is believed to be, under 12 in which case the offense is a Class C crime punishable by up to 5 years imprisonment and a fine not to exceed \$5,000.
+"Endangering the welfare of a child" is also a Class D crime punishable by less than 1 year in county jail and a possible fine not to exceed \$2,000.
+Although not specific to Internet offenses, "solicitation of a child to commit a prohibited act" could be used to prosecute a trafficker who entices a minor under 14 years of age to engage in a prohibited act, including sexual exploitation.
+Traffickers may face restitution, civil liability, and asset forfeiture.
 Traffickers convicted of "aggravated sex trafficking" must register as sex offenders, and a trafficker's parental rights may be terminated if the trafficker is convicted of "sexual exploitation of a minor," "sex trafficking" or "aggravated sex trafficking."